-Wireframing I was highly involved in wire framing screens at every stage of interaction, ensuring that all functions of the site were not only included but designed accessibly.
+Wireframing I was highly involved in wire-framing screens at every stage of interaction, ensuring that all functions of the site were not only included but designed accessibly.
 I created user flows and high level layouts for the site's different screens and functions.

 Cross-Compatibility My work also included designing a responsive version of the site that would work across a variety of mobile platforms i.e tablets, phones, laptops, desktop.
 This required a meticulous understanding of the various mediums through which the site would be accessed.
 This kind of responsiveness required tailoring features of the site that would work regardless of user's with different screen sizes.

 Interaction Modeling Experimenting and ideating different possible interactions is one of my strongest suits.
-Here, I prototyped a variety of different ways that the website would work when a user interacted with its variety of features.I used Keynote transitions to prototype these simple interactions.
-Although certainly not the most robust of prototyping programs, Keynote is still an extremely easy and quick tool to prototype on the fly.
+Here, I prototyped a variety of different interaction models for when users would change from one live channel to another.
+The goal here was to ensure users gained a clear mental model for moving between live streams so that they could more easily navigate through the entire site.I used Keynote transitions to prototype these simple interactions.
+Although certainly not the most robust of prototyping programs, Keynote is still an extremely easy and quick tool to prototype ideas on the fly.